 No weapon forged against you will prevail (Isaiah 54:17).

-When we are faced with adversity, we can follow the example of Jehoshaphat and implement the secret weapon to spiritual victory:
+When we are faced with adversity and need the victory of Christ, we can follow the example of Jehoshaphat and implement the secret weapon to spiritual victory:

 1. Pray—talk to God about your circumstance.